enze-chen/learning_modules/mse/README.md

 # MSE learning modules
 This folder contains a collection of computational MSE learning modules that I have created, largely with [Jupyter notebooks](https://jupyter.org).
 All the notebooks have interactive elements, whether it's adjusting sliders or writing your own code.
 I've tried to keep the coding parts accessible to beginners.
 The specific notebooks are:

+### Computational

+* [Monte Carlo simulations of the Ising model](Monte_Carlo_Ising_model.ipynb): This module teaches you how to use Monte Carlo to simulate the 2D ferromagnetic Ising model on a square lattice.
+There is a lot of scaffolding, but you must fill in all of the code.
+An excellent introduction for someone who is interested in computational materials science.

+* [Machine learning for the Ising model]

-* Thermodynamics
+### Thermodynamics

 * [Intro to regular solutions](Regular_solution_plot.ipynb): This module serves as an introduction to scientific computing for *complete beginners* using [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/).
 Your task is to generate the Gibbs free energy curves for the regular solution model.

 * [Thermodynamics of solution models](Thermo_solution_models.ipynb): This module teaches you about Gibbs free energy curves, the common tangent construction, and the corresponding phase diagrams for ideal and regular solutions.
 There are interactive widgets and places for you to fill in the code.

 * [Eutectic system](Eutectic_solution.ipynb): This module is very similar to the previous module but is customized to plot the Gibbs free energy curves and the eutectic phase diagram.
 There is an interactive widget that allows you to change the temperature and observe the effects on the Gibbs free energy curve.

-* Characterization
+### Characterization

 * [Indexing powder XRD spectra](XRD_indexing.ipynb): This module teaches you how to index powder XRD spectra using scientific computing tools in Python, specifically [pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/).
 It is targeted towards *complete beginners* and a good notebook to start with if you're new to Python.

 * [Trends in powder XRD spectra](XRD_trends.ipynb): This module teaches you about how changing the experimental parameters will affect the powder XRD spectra.
 The widgets at the end correspond to different parameters that will change the peak profile.

 ## Usage